 The previous two chapters dealt with BCC and SCC — the two commonest types of skin cancer, both of which are keratinocyte derived.
 Basal cell carcinomas have no clinically identifiable precursors.
 By contrast, there are two lesions — actinic keratoses and intraepithelial carcinomas — that are keratinocyte precursors of SCC.
 Both actinic keratoses and intraepithelial carcinomas can therefore be considered premalignant — that is, some lesions, may undergo transformation into squamous cell carcinomas (but most do not).

-In this chapter I also discuss another lesion — the keratoacanthoma (KA) — a lesion that is neither premalignant nor malignant, but which has a very curious pattern of clinical behaviour, and is easily confused with SCC (and premalignancy).
+In this chapter I also discuss another lesion — the keratoacanthoma (KA) — a lesion that is neither premalignant nor malignant, but which has a very curious pattern of clinical behaviour, and which is easily confused with SCC (and premalignant lesions).

-Actinic keratoses are precursors of squamous cell carcinoma in that a very small proportion of actinic keratoses progress to squamous cell carcinoma.
+Actinic keratoses (AK) are precursors of squamous cell carcinoma in that a very small proportion of AK progress to squamous cell carcinoma.
 AKs vary in size from 1mm to over 1cm in diameter.
-They are frequently multiple with some patients having over 20 lesions or more.
-Some images of actinic keratosis are shown below
+They are frequently multiple with some patients having 20 lesions or more.
+Some images of actinic keratoses are shown below.

-The author can rarely sit on a bus in Edinburgh without spotting many AKs on elderly passengers, and they are often multiple, as the image below shows (in which I have only pointed arrows at only some of the actinic keratoses).
+The author can rarely sit on a bus in Edinburgh without spotting many AKs on elderly passengers, and they are often multiple, as the image below shows (in which only some of the AKs are marked).

 Should all actinic keratoses be treated?